Raj41raju/ML_Algorithms-LinearRegression/README.md

 4. **No Multicollinearity:** In multple regression(having more then one independent variable), independent variables should not be highly correlated.
 **Example:** since scuare footage and no. of rooms are highly correlated, so it can distort the model accuracy.

+5. Errors or resudal is normally distributed with mean = 0 and std. deviation sigma square

 ## Calculation of Best Fit Line